owlbarn/tutorial/book/linear-algebra/README.md

 Full coverage of this topic is apparently beyond the scope of this book.
 Please refer to [@strang2006linear] for this subject.
 In this chapter we follows the basic structure of this book to give you a overall picture, but focussing on how to use the functions provided in Owl to solve problems and better understand some basic linear algebra concepts.

-The high level APIs of Linear Algebra are provied in the `Linalg` module.
+The high level APIs of Linear Algebra are provided in the `Linalg` module.
 It provides four types of number types: single precision, double precision, complex single precision, and complex double precision.
 They are included in `Linalg.S`, `Linalg.D`, `Linalg.C` and `Linalg.Z` modules respectively.
 Besides, the `Linalg.Generic` can do everything that `S/D/C/Z` can but needs some extra type information.